FoamyGuy/WEB-202-2_HTML5_CSS3_Traditional_Front_End/extra_practice_exercises.md

 - code an Image Gallery page that includes a grid of images each with a short description.
 You can use placeholders instead of real images if you'd like
 - Code a basic about page that includes an image and some paragraphs of information about a company you can make up a fake company if you'd like
 - Use CSS to create a page with custom background colors, font colors, and font files.
 You can find fonts to use from Google Fonts
 - Make a GitHub account if you don't have one.
 Create a repository and push an example page into it.
-For extra practice use the gh-pages branch and find the live copy of your page.
+- Use Github Pages to create a publicly available web page.
+You can push one of the exercise pages, or create a new one.
+For extra practice make another one using one of the avialble built-in themes.